fosslight/fosslight_util/README.md

 ## Features
 1. It simplifies the logger setup.
-2. It easily outputs csv file and excel file in FOSSLight Report format.
+2. It provides a simple function to create a output file.
-3. It provides a simple function to create a text file.
+3. It provides a spdx license list with json format.
 4. It defines common constant variables.
 5. It provides a thread that prints the spinner.
 6. Download source code.